 There is one more catch: Similar to the diuretic findings with regard to the effects of cigarettes on bowel movements, according to the same Live Science article, another 2003 study published in the Journal of Human Nutrition and Dietetics found that a strong tolerance for the diuretic properties of coffee can often develop in individuals who — surprise, surprise — regularly consume the beverage.
 So if you drink a lot of coffee, you may need lot more coffee to motivate that movement.

-In short, if you quit smoking cigarettes and you stopped drinking coffee, it’s high time you treat yourself to a rectal exorcism.
+In short, if you quit smoking cigarettes and you stopped drinking coffee, you might want to invest in some fiber.